Request for proposals to teach Honors College (HONR) courses

-The Honors College invites proposals from faculty members in all academic units as well as top level administrators to teach some of our Honors College (HONR) courses during the 2018-19 academic year.
-These courses are taken by Honors college students to complete the Honors Curriculum towards earning the graduation distinction of University Honors Scholar.
+The Honors College invites proposals from faculty members in all academic units as well as top level administrators to teach some of our Honors College (HONR) courses during the upcoming academic year.
+These courses are taken by Honors College students to complete the Honors Curriculum towards earning the graduation distinction of University Honors Scholar.
 Compensation varies by course type and payment is made to either the instructor’s department (to buy out part of regular teaching) or to the instructor for teaching an overload.
-The deadline for proposal submissions is January 18, 2018.
+The deadline for proposal submissions is January 18 each year.
 Proposals are currently being solicited for the following HONR courses:

 HONR 3987, Honors Research Seminars